EmployeeIssues.comU.S. Employee Rights in Plain English

 U.S. Equal Employment Opportunity Commission

 The EEOC was established three years later, by the landmark Civil Rights Act of 1964.
-Congress gave it litigation enforcement authority in 1972, which has been its focus ever since.
+Congress gave the EEOC litigation enforcement authority in 1972, which has been its focus ever since.
 It is now the Federal agency responsible for enforcing Federal employment discrimination laws and related regulations.
-It also investigates and resolves employment discrimination charges filed under the laws.

 However, your representative, such as a coworker or your attorney, may file on your behalf, if you think it's important to protect your identity.
 But, regardless of who files a discrimination charge with the EEOC on your behalf, your employer cannot rightfully retaliate against you or the person who filed.